TAMUCIDI/GEOG-392-GIS-Programming/Labs/Lab02/Lab02.md

     ```python
     lst3 = [146, 875, 911, 83, 81, 439, 44, 5, 46, 76, 61, 68, 1, 14, 38, 26, 21]
     ```

+## **Submission:**

+- Copy the `lab2_template.py` file to `lab2.py` in your local repository.
+- Add your codes to fill the blanks in the `lab2.py` file.
+- Add, commit, and push your changes to your remote repository.
+- Submit your assignment on Canvas.

 ## **Useful Links:**